 Protective Services Act

-Under this act, the Chester County Department of Aging Services (CCDAS) is mandated to receive and investigate reports of suspected abuse, neglect, exploitation, and abandonment of incapacitated Chester County residents aged 60 and older and to provide activities, resources and supports to detect, prevent, reduce, and eliminate these conditions.
+Under the Protective Services Act, the Chester County Department of Aging is mandated to receive and investigate reports of suspected abuse, neglect, exploitation, and abandonment of incapacitated Chester County residents aged 60 and older and to provide activities, resources and supports to detect, prevent, reduce, and eliminate these conditions.

-- CCDAS shall have trained staff available 24 hours/day, 7 days/week to receive reports, to conduct investigations and provide case management
+- Trained staff available 24 hours/day, 7 days/week to receive reports, to conduct investigations and provide case management

 - Persons who report suspected abuse, neglect, exploitation, and abandonment shall be immune from civil and criminal liability under the laws of Pennsylvania (unless reporter acted in bad faith or with malicious purpose).
 All information is confidential.